oncodash/oncodash/CONTRIBUTING.md

 7. Push on your own repository and click on the "Create pull request" green button that should appear on your fork's page (or go to the original project page and click on "[Pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)").
+   If you would like to get feedback but your code is not yet ready for merging, create a draft pull request instead.
 8. In the "base" dropdown menu, select the "dev" branch.